 Most people should start the process 16-24 months before their anticipated date of matriculation.

 - Research areas of interest, institutions and programs

-- Talk to your career counselor and professors about interests and application requirements.
+- Talk to your career counselor and professors about interests, schools and application requirements.

 - Register and prepare for appropriate graduate admission tests